Last updated: January 30, 2013

 StarTeam Web Client has the following limitations and known issues:

-Custom Components and the new property types are not supported in the 12.0 Web Client.
+Custom Components are not visible in the 13.0 Web Client.

 On the first attempt to view Item Properties for a specific type of Item, if multiple Items are selected then the Web Client will display a warning that the editor file could not be found.
 After closing this warning, the editors display correctly and further attempts to open editors of this type will not display the warning.
 This issue is not present if only a single Item is selected for editing the first time.